lucidfy/lucid/resources/docs/form-validations.md

 Min | name is set to minimum of 100 length
 Required | email is required!
 StrictPassword | password should contain at least 1 special character!<br>password should contain at least 1 upper case character!<br>password should contain at least 1 lower case character!<br>password should contain at least 1 digit!
+Matches | confirm_password did not match with password